dessant/youtube-video-quality/README.md

 ## License

-YouTube Video Quality is released under the terms of the MIT License.
+Video Quality Settings for YouTube is released under the terms of the MIT License.
 Please refer to the LICENSE file.